-No firearms, knives, throwing stars, explosive devices or other potentially damaging items will be allowed on the school premises at any time.
+No firearms, knives, throwing stars, explosive devices, air soft pellet guns or other potentially damaging items will be allowed on the school premises at any time.
 Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a weapon is grounds for termination.
 This includes all school activities, on or off campus.

 Any item brandished in such a way as to harm anyone will be considered a weapon, even if it is normally used as a tool in a program area.
-Students should report any threat made to them using a weapon to their instructor or Student Services.
+Students should report any threat made to them using a weapon to their instructor, campus security, or Student Services.